 In a show of confidence in the quality of their product, ModafinilXL is also the only vendor that offers free samples.
 You can try ten modafinil and ten armodafinil pills at no cost to figure out which works better for you before purchasing more.

-Orders ship out within two hours and take between 7 and 14 days to reach any Australian address.
+Orders ship out within two hours and take between 7 and 14 days to reach any Australian address (and typically closer to 7).

 ModafinilXL backs every order with a free re-shipment or full refund guarantee, in case anything happens to the package along the way.
 You can also get a full refund if, for whatever reason, you are not satisfied with what you get (again, a show of confidence in the product).

-Payment can be made via Visa, Mastercard, or Bitcoin.
-And, if you opt for Bitcoin, you get a 35% discount on your order.
+Payment can be made via Visa, Mastercard, American Express, PayPal or Bitcoin (and other cryptocurrencies, too).
+And, if you opt for Bitcoin, you get a 20% discount on your order.

 With every order, you also get a $25 coupon for future purchases.
 So, assuming you’re paying with Bitcoin and combining the two offers, your second order of $100 will only cost you $40.
 That’s a deal that’s hard to beat.